MuksithMRA/Tea-Port/README.md

 1. **Environment Setup**
    - Install Flutter and Dart
    - Set up your preferred IDE
-   - Configure Appwrite locally (optional)
+   - Configure Firebase project
+   - Set up FCM for push notifications

 2. **Code Style**
    - Follow Flutter's official style guide
    - Use meaningful variable and function names
    - Comment your code when necessary

+## Contributing

+We welcome contributions!
+Please read our contributing guidelines before submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Code of Conduct

-Please read our Code of Conduct before contributing.
-We expect all contributors to adhere to it.

-## Need Help?

-- Create an issue for bug reports or feature requests
-- Join our community discussions
-- Check existing documentation and issues

-## Contributors

-Thanks to all our contributors who make this project possible!